Electronic-Innovations/Remote-PI-Logging/README.md

 For inforamtion regarding how to set up a fresh Rasperry Pi from a backup image (clean or used) please see the cloning instructions in the setup folder.

+**When running any programs that communicate with the EDM (loggingGit.py, BOOTSTRAP.py) ensure that minicom is closed** to check if a minicom terminal is open run the following command

+      ps aux | grep minicom

+If you recive more than one output line (ie one other than the one from the grep command) there is a minicom terminal open.
+It can be killed using the folowing command

+      sudo kill -9 <PID>

+Where the PID is the number in the coloumn following pi.

 ## Available Programs
 There are currently 3 available programs to assist with logging data from the EDM, programming the EDM and cycling power to the EDM (if relays are connected)